 When the Haast Pass road was opened in 1960, flying became less important – except for those isolated rivers to the south, such as the Cascade.

 Catching and eating whitebait is part of life on the West Coast and at rivers around the country.
 During the season in November the delicacy is available from supermarkets and fish shops.
 As early as the 1920s whitebait was expensive enough to be considered a luxury.
 ‘When we get married/ We’ll have whitebait for tea’ were the lines of a popular song at the time.
-In 2005 a kilogram sold for as much as $150.
+In 2019 a kilogram sold for up to $150.

 Many ‘baiters’, as they are called, have caravans or baches (shacks) and take up residence on river banks for the season.
 The baches and their piers, known as stands, were selling for high prices on the tail of the property boom of the 2000s.
 In 2006 one stand on the Waiatoto River sold for $46,000.